Isabella II of Jerusalem: Treatment and role

 Shortly after the wedding, Frederick summoned John and declared that he would take all his wife's rights and the Kingdom of Jerusalem.
 Although this was clearly a breach of his agreement with John, the leading figures of the kingdom who had arrived with Isabella-including Balian, lord of Sidon, and Simon, archbishop of Tyre, one of John's chief supporters among the clergy-accepted Frederick as their new king.
 Frederick then sent a delegation to the kingdom, where the bailif, Odo of Montbéliard, promptly recognized Frederick and was reconfirmed as bailif in Frederick's name.
 Because Isabella was the rightful heir and queen regnant, Frederick's assumption of power rested on firm legal grounds.
 According to the Estoire d'Eracles, John had expected to continue as regent at least until Isabella reached the age of majority in 1227.
 For the next six years, the Holy See refused to address Frederick as king of Jerusalem and continued to recognize John.

 According to the Colbert–Fontainebleau continuation of the Estoire d'Eracles, Frederick seduced John's niece, a cousin and companion of Isabella, soon after the wedding, and Isabella informed her father about this in tears.
 Several contemporary sources state that Frederick mistreated Isabella.
+Isabella became pregnant soon after the wedding.
 Ernoul-Bernard narrates that, when in 1226 John went to Lombardy to incite a rebellion against the emperor, Frederick beat Isabella so hard that she almost miscarried.
+In November 1226, she give birth a daughter, Margaret, but the baby died in August 1227.

 Perry does not credit the stories of domestic abuse or illicit seduction.
 (Note: Isabella likely did have a cousin in her entourage, namely John's niece Margaret of Reynel, who was married to Balian of Sidon.)
 The historian David Abulafia says that the "hostile tales" come from sources close to John.
 He concedes that the emperor may have neglected his wife in favor of his harem women, but also notes that the couple frequently travelled together.
 The historian Alan V. Murray speculates that Frederick might have denied Isabella autonomy because he was mindful of the disputes between his own parents, Emperor Henry VI and Empress Constance, over the governance of the Kingdom of Sicily and Constance's role in it as queen regnant.